 Cyberbullying is one example that can have devastating effects on young people.
 Cyberbullying occurs when a bully targets a victim using online communication methods such as texting or social media posts to threaten, abuse, or degrade someone.
 With its use of technology, cyberbullying has gained more attention and notoriety in recent years.
 It’s a crime that doesn’t restrict itself to school or the playground.

-Unlike bullying, cyberbullying doesn’t require physical strength or a face-to-face meeting.
-Anyone with an Internet connection and a device can be a cyberbully.
-There are no specific hours, and it can happen 24/7.
-Since many platforms don’t make an effort to verify that people are who they say they are, the cyberbully can choose an alias and remain anonymous.
+What fuels cyberbullying?
+Unlike traditional bullying, it doesn’t require physical strength or a face-to-face meeting.
+Anyone with an Internet connection and a digital device like a smartphone, computer or tablet can be a cyberbully.
+There are no specific hours, and it can happen around the clock, whether through social networking sites or instant messaging.

 Trolling is a form of cyberbullying done by insulting an individual online to provoke them enough to get a response.
 Usually these attacks are personal and instigate anger in the victim, making them lash out and behave badly.

 Trickery is the act of gaining a victim’s trust so that they reveal secrets or embarrassing information, which the cyberbully posts on the Internet for everyone to see.
 The person pretends to be a close friend and confidant, and gives the victim a false sense of security before breaking his or her trust.

 A “sockpuppet” is a form of deception that uses a fake social media account.
 The creator of the fake account gains their victim’s trust by pretending to be someone they’re not.
 When their victim divulges private information, the puppeteer shares that personal information with others who may bully the victim.
 Catfishing similarly involves setting up a fake online profile, but with the purpose of luring its victim into a deceptive online romance.